lauramayfox/double-dice/README.md

 ## Steps To Deployment

+## Credentials & Google Sheets
+- Make a copy of the Google sheet for this game <a href ="https://docs.google.com/spreadsheets/d/1Si_b5sxEleqx4J-tKZkqhL6v2lEsdA4Tp2kw4fLhRxk/edit#gid=0" target="_blank">here.</a>
+- Create a new project on Google Could Platform and enable the Google Drive API.
+- Create your credentials for accessing the application data.
+- Grant permissions of 'Editor'
+- Create new service account 'JSON'.
+- Copy the email address under Service Accounts and add this as an Editor to your copy of the Google sheet.

+## Heroku
 - Log in or register a new account on Heroku.
 - Click on 'New' in the dashboard, then select 'Create New App'.
 - Select a suitable app name that is available and choose your region.